RosCraddock/Undergraduate-Dissertation-Imputation-Dogs/README.md

 SubPedigreeLOOCV: This outlines the Leave One Out Cross Validation used and the resulting analysis for comparing the three models (and verification of AlleleFetch with AlphaPeel).

-AlleleFetch: Contains the Function AlleleFetch as described in Section 3.1.3 of the dissertation developed with guidance from Dr Gregor Gorjanc (my supervisor), Dr Mateja Janes (My other supervisor) and Dr Ivan Porcrnc.
+AlleleFetch: Contains the Function AlleleFetch as described in Section 3.1.3 of the dissertation developed with Dr Gregor Gorjanc (my supervisor), Dr Mateja Janes (My other supervisor) and Dr Ivan Porcrnc as part of a summer internship in the Highlander Lab, Roslin Institute.